 Since 1930

-Nine decades of brotherhood, leadership, and legacy on the UCLA campus
+Nearly a century of brotherhood, leadership, and legacy on the UCLA campus

 The Epsilon Pi Chapter of Sigma Nu has called 601 Gayley Avenue home since 1940.
 Situated at the heart of UCLA’s Fraternity Row, our house is one of the most recognizable on campus — a landmark that has welcomed thousands of brothers over nearly a century.